 - children in the court system;

-- children missing from education;
+- children who are absent or missing from education;

 - children with family members in prison;

 - children who are homeless;

 - child who have or have had a social worker;

 - children who are young carers;

 - children looked after or previously looked after; and

 - children with mental health problems.

-8. Recognising and responding to abuse: how to take action
+9. Recognising and responding to abuse: how to take action